 Taj Mahal is one of the best places I have ever visited, merely due to its sheer elegance.
 It has beauty, history, architecture, and thus something for everyone to look.
 It is a type of tomb, mausoleum – an ivory-white marble mausoleum built by King Shah Jahan for his favorite wife, Mumtaz Mahal.
 Today, it stands for love and is one of the most iconic buildings in the world.
 It is voted as one of the new wonders of the world in 2007 and is estimated that around 8 million people visit this UNESCO world heritage site every year.

 What did I love most about Taj Mahal?

 The complete view.
 It stays on your mind forever.
 The moment we enter thru the Main Entrance, we go ‘awe’ and that says all about it.
 It doesn’t end there, it has beautiful paintings where the color lived for about 400 years, amazing symmetry everywhere in the building, the adorable calligraphy on the walls, and much more, depicting India’s rich history.

 Did Taj Mahal meet my expectations?

 Definitely yes!
-Dreamt of visiting this place from childhood watching movies and they all created just right buzz.
+Dreamt of visiting this place from childhood watching movies and they all created just the right buzz.
 The history we learn visiting this place is infinite.
 Those carvings, detailed art, windows, archways, there is so much science we can ever imagine in everything.
-It always boggle me how those people created all these wonders with little technology and resources.
+It always boggles me how those people created all these wonders with little technology and resources.